denten-books/plain-text/6-home.md

 say that any individual pilot steers the ship, Hutchins argues, rather one observes the active exchange of information among the flight crew, and between the flight crew and the their navigational instruments.
-The task of landing involves the whole cockpit, in an assemblage of people, texts, devices.
+The task of landing involves the whole cockpit, in an assemblage of people, texts, and devices.
 The pilots consult manuals, record measurements into control panels, and communicate among each other and with ground control dispatchers [@hutchins_direct_1986].
 Parts of this collective effort is automated by algorithms where others require manual input and verification.

-Hutchins's work implies that the unit of analyse for cognitive science and the philosophy of mind should not be the brain, or even the individual, but an information system, which involves the transference, storage, and access of data.
-These conclusions have immediate implications for the study of storage media and book history.
+Hutchins's work implies that the unit of analysis for cognitive science and the philosophy of mind should not be the brain, or even the individual, but an information system, which involves the transference, storage, and access of data across human and instrument collectives.

+These conclusions, should we accept them, have an immediate implication for materialist poetics and for neighboring fields like book history, philology, textual criticism, information architecture, and media archeology.
+The hypothesis of extended cognition means that the physical structures that support extension, are, in some real ways, an integral part of the mind.
+They are constitutive instead of merely augmentative.

 Impact on book history and media archeology.